 Slipping on an Icy Road

 Jasin grew up riding horses in team roping events.
 As a husband and father, Jasin continued the tradition of riding with his own children and wife, Raychel.
 However, in 2003 his life changed in a fraction of a second while on a trip to a holiday family gathering.
 The car slid off an icy road and, as Jasin checked for damage, another vehicle slid into him.
-Jasin was seriously injured with a severe brain injury and was unconscious for a month at University Hospital.
+Jasin was seriously injured with a severe brain injury and was unconscious for a month at University of Utah Hospital.

 Jasin's neuro-critical care nurse, Rick, advocated using rigorous breathing exercises when Jasin was struggling to breathe.
 With the doctor's approval, Rick worked through the night to help Jasin breathe on his own.
 Jasin and his family believe Rick's attentive care and concern saved Jasin's life.